sebastiantramontana/Vitraux/docs/reference-manual.md

 # Vitraux Reference Manual

 This manual explains the public surface and runtime model of Vitraux for .NET and front-end developers.
-It focuses on how mappings are declared in C#, how the library generates and invokes JavaScript to update the DOM, configuration options, caching, and change tracking.
+It focuses on how mappings are declared in C#, how the library generates and invokes JavaScript to update the DOM, wire HTML events, configuration options, caching, and change tracking.

 ---

 ## Concepts at a Glance

-- ViewModel mapping: declare how a .NET ViewModel projects into HTML elements.
+- ViewModel output mapping: declare how a .NET ViewModel projects into HTML elements.
+- ViewModel action mapping: declaratively wire HTML events to ViewModel methods using auto-generated JavaScript event handlers.
 - Generated JS: at startup, Vitraux generates two JS functions per ViewModel on the fly: an initialize function and an update function.
 - Element query strategies: control when/where DOM queries happen to resolve target elements.
 - Change tracking: send full data or only changes on Update.